Libby German's sister tweets, 'Today is the day'

 DELPHI, Ind.
-(WLS) -- An arrest has been made in the investigation into the unsolved murders of two teenage girls in Delphi, Indiana, sources have told ABC7 Eyewitness News.
+(WLS) -- Indiana State Police announced Monday that Richard Allen has been arrested and charged in the 2017 murders of two teenage girls in Delphi, Indiana.

 SUSPECT AUDIO RELEASED | Police release video, sketch and audio of suspect in Delphi double murder